-BM 11 Rocket Split

-Body Position Description Diagrams Major Desired Actions 1.
+BM 11 Rocket Split Body Position Description Diagrams Major Desired Actions 1.
 A Thrust is executed to a Vertical Position .
-Maintaining maximum height, the legs are split simultaneously and rapidly to assume an Airborne Split Position and rejoin to a Vertical 31.0 1.1 See BM 9 Thrust (steps 1.1 to 2), BP 11 Back Pike Position, BP 6 Vertical Position, BP 16b Airborne Split Position.
-1.2 The toes are just below Position.
-17.0 the surface of the water.
-1.3 Full extension of the legs above and parallel to the surface of the water.
-13.0 1.4 The legs split evenly and rejoin in the same vertical line.
+Maintaining maximum height, the legs are split simultaneously and rapidly to assume an Airborne Split 1.1 See BM 9 Thrust (steps 1.1 to 2), BP 11 Back Pike Position , BP 6 Vertical Position , BP 16b Airborne Split Position .
+Position and rejoin to a Vertical Position.
+31.0 1.2 The toes are just below the surface of the water.
+17.0 9 1.3 Full extension of the legs above and parallel to the surface of the water.
+13.0 } 1.4 The legs split evenly and rejoin in the same vertical line.
 No travel permitted.